posit-dev/setup-air/README.md

 ### GitHub authentication token

 This action uses the GitHub API to fetch the Air release artifacts.
-To avoid hitting the GitHub API rate limit too quickly, an authentication token can be provided via the `github-token` input.
 By default, the `GITHUB_TOKEN` secret is used, which is automatically provided by GitHub Actions.

 If the default [permissions for the GitHub token](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) are not sufficient, you can provide a custom GitHub token with the necessary permissions.